planetf1/maestro-knowledge/cli/README.md

 - **"connection refused"**: MCP server is not running or wrong port
 - **"HTTP error 404"**: Wrong endpoint or server not configured correctly
 - **"failed to parse database list"**: Server response format issue
+- **"missing required environment variables"**: Environment variable substitution failed
+- **"vector database already exists"**: Database with that name already exists
+- **"vector database does not exist"**: Database with that name doesn't exist

 ## Development